liloow/water-leakage/README.md

 ```

 To check the current status of the server, a simple `GET` request to `http://localhost:3000` will do the trick.

+**Note** : We didn't have to make the server routes asynchronous since all the code we run is synchronous.
+Nevertheless, the error handler is already in place if the code ever needs to use asynchronous functions.
+You just need to call `next(error)` (error being the `Error` object).

 ## Internals